AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/workfront-navigation/access-workfront-help.md

    >[!NOTE]
    >
    >The **Setup** area does not have a link to a specific Help article.
 For more information about areas included in Setup, use the context-sensitive Help icons.
-For more information about context-sensitive help, see [Access context-sensitive help](#accessing-context-sensitive-help).
+For more information about context-sensitive help, see [Access context-sensitive help](#access-context-sensitive-help).

-## Access context-sensitive help
+## Access context-sensitive help {#access-context-sensitive-help}

 In various locations throughout Workfront, you can click the context-sensitive icon to access related articles on Adobe Workfront One.